isomerpages/mol-services/_government-services/08-manage-finances/08e-family-finances.md

         <li>If eligible, you can <a target="_blank" href="https://www.babybonus.msf.gov.sg/parent/web/enrolment-instruction">sign up</a> using your SingPass. </li>
         <li>Complete the form in the link above and select the bank of your choice - <a target="_blank" href="https://www.posb.com.sg/personal/deposits/savings-accounts/child-development-account"> DBS/POSB</a>, <a target="_blank" href="https://www.uob.com.sg/personal/save/savings/child-development-account.page"> UOB</a> and <a target="_blank" href="https://www.ocbc.com/personal-banking/deposits/child-development-account"> OCBC</a>.</li>
       </ul>
-        <li>The CDA will be opened by the bank you select in a few days with an initial balance of $3,000.
-You will receive a notification once this has been done.
+        <li>The CDA will be opened by the bank you select in a few days with an initial balance of $3,000.</li>
+        <li>You will receive a notification once this has been done.
 A NETS card will be issued under your child’s name and sent to your registered address.
 You can then use it to <a href="/government-services/govt-benefits/#cash">pay for eligible products and services at CDA approved institutions</a>.</li>
         <li>You can also apply for your baby’s birth registration and baby bonus (including the CDA) via <a href="https://www.life.gov.sg/">LifeSG</a>.
 You can download it on Android and iOS. </li>
       </ul>
         </div>